terales/blackbird-docs/src/content/docs/sdk/datasources.md

 The `DataSourceContext.SearchString` provides the typed in search string by the user.
 You can use this to filter your result.

-You should return a `Dictionary<string, string>` where the key represents the value that will be "filled in" e.g. the ID of a certain status or entity and the value is the display name.
+You should return a `IEnumerable<DataSourceItem>` where the `value` argument of a `DataSourceItem` represents the value that will be "filled in" e.g. the ID of a certain status or entity.
+The second argument is the displayed name.

 ![connection](../../../assets/docs/dynamic_input.png)